rseah145/smw-term2/Journal_3_notes/Section A.md

 Clients/Users is a process that accesses a service on behalf of a user, there can be multiple clients/users within a realm (users that access stuff)

-Service is a resource provided to a client (e.g. a file server or an app that a user wants to access)
+Service is a resource provided to a client (e.g. a file server or an app that a user wants to access), there can be multiple services